 Fun with YouTube’s Audio Content ID System

-Copyrighted material — TV shows, music videos, concerts, even entire feature films — have popped up on YouTube in huge quantities.
+Copyrighted materials—TV shows, music videos, concerts, even entire feature films—have popped up on YouTube in huge quantities.
 Obviously, the copyright owners and content providers don’t like this, especially when such free distribution cuts into their bottom line.
 Back in the day, a copyright holder would have to stumble across an infringing video, contact YouTube, and ask them to take it down manually.
 It doesn’t take a genius to realize that the content providers couldn’t keep that up forever, especially as more and more new users kept pouring in.

 Enter Fingerprinting